javier901/arrow-function/README.md

 There are a few subtle differences between _function declarations_ and _function expressions_, but they are very minute.
 Neither is really better than the other.
-JavaScript supports variety.
-Neither is better or more preferred than the other.
+JavaScript supports variety, and you can use whichever one you prefer.

 Try thinking about the following code.
 Will this work?
 Does it work?
 Try to explain to yourself what's happening using the words "anonymous function" and